Oops..

 Processing times can vary.
 Short-stay visas generally take about 15 days, while long-stay visas may take several weeks or longer.

 Yes, you can appeal a visa refusal.
-You typically need to submit a written appeal to the relevant authority within a specified timeframe, usually within 30 days.
+You must submit a written appeal to the relevant authority within a specified timeframe, usually within 30 days.

 Yes, travel insurance is generally required for Schengen visa applications, covering medical expenses and emergencies during your stay.